 "Without a decent test management tool, I would have had to clone myself..."

-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
-In this edition we meet Bart Kuunders, project manager at Samsung SDS.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite , we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
+In this edition, meet Bart Kuunders, project manager at Samsung SDS.

 My name is Bart Kuunders.
 I am 39 years old and live in Maasbree in Limburg.
 When I'm not busy with my work, I like to travel.
 Consider that my greatest hobby.
 Oh yes, and of course a passive football fan.